Blog

 Read our blog on advanced bot detection.

-3. Pre-auth is a key moment in time
+3. Pre-authorization is a key moment in time

 Everything that happens before a transaction is a critical signal.
 If a user is copying and pasting their credentials, that could be a key sign of a credential-stuffing attack.
 Focussing on everything happening here (like bot detection, user device, and behavior) can deliver substantial ROI.